 Here’s your four-month calendar of (mostly) close, small-town rodeos.

 See pro riders compete in one of the season’s early rodeos.
 Events at this rodeo include saddle bronc, bareback riding, bull riding, steer wrestling, ladies barrel racing and more.
-As well as the rodeo events, this rodeo has a Saturday night cabaret, pancake breakfasts on Saturday and Sunday morning, a barbecue on Friday evening and a family fun fair.
+As well as the rodeo events, this rodeo has a Saturday night cabaret, pancake breakfasts on Saturday and Sunday morning, and a barbecue and family fun fair on Friday evening.

 Price: Rodeo tickets $15.

-As well as the pro rodeo, this event includes a rodeo parade, beer gardens, fireworks and rides.
-There is also plenty of food vendors including Pooty's Poutine, Prairie Chuck Wagon Foods, Fresh Squeezed Lemonade, and a rodeo staple, Mini Donut Factory.
+As well as the pro rodeo, this event includes a rodeo parade, beer gardens, live performances and midway rides.
+There is also plenty of food vendors.
+It’s the 75th anniversary in 2019.

-This year marks the 57th annual Innisfail Pro Rodeo.
-Over the three-day rodeo, expect four professional rodeo events as well as novice events.
+This year marks the 59th annual Innisfail Pro Rodeo.
+Over the three-day rodeo, expect four professional rodeo events as well as novice events and social activities.

 Price: Adult day pass $20; adult weekend pass $65.

 This rodeo has it all: stock from a range of ranches competing, as well as mutton busting, a midway and a pancake breakfast on Saturday morning.
 As well as the competition, see the Cowboy Cabaret and other special acts, like the fireworks at dusk and the crowning of the 2018 rodeo royalty on Friday.
 Sundre Rodeo also has its annual BS Bingo tournament on the first day of the event.

 Sundre Race and Rodeo Grounds, 410 2 Ave.
 N.W., 403-638-3055, sundrerodeo.com